-Enova says its central focus is giving back to the community by providing a flexible, nimble and loyal retail service that customers can count on.
-Enova’s website claims that it plans to reinvest its profits back into the community, and has established a separate ‘not-for-profit’ branch of the company to sponsor community events and engage in green-energy education programs.
+The company says its central focus is promoting renewable energy and giving back to the community with a flexible and reliable retail service.
+Enova Energy’s website says it will reinvest 50 per cent of its profits directly back to the community, and has established a separate ‘not-for-profit’ branch of the company to sponsor community events and engage in green-energy education programs.

 Enova Energy has four residential and one business market offers at the time of writing.
 All Enova Energy electricity deals have a 12 month benefit period, no exit fees, monthly billing and email correspondence.

 Enova Energy’s range of market offers includes the Economy, Solar Plus, RDI and GreenPower.
 While each plan has unique features, all Enova Energy residential plans charge the same usage and supply rates according to Enova’s energy price factsheets.